pinguinsquad/camunda-basic-tutorial/README.md

 Also verify you can start the application (`src/main/java/com/example/workflow/Application.java`) from inside your IDE.

 H2 console is enabled and located at http://localhost:8080/h2-console.

+swagger ui is located at http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config

 camunda credentials and jdbc connection parameters are defined in [application.yaml](src/main/resources/application.yaml).